Just a short while ago, my PS4 Controller suddenly failed.

-As it is a wireless device, the PS4 controller also boasts a wireless antenna and associated circuitry.
+As a wireless device, the PS4 Controller also boasts a wireless antenna and associated circuitry.

 PS4 Controller PCB Buying Guide

-Even with this knowledge, you still need the parts before you can complete the project.
-Asking Sony nicely will not get you very far either.
+Even with this knowledge, you still need the parts before completing the project.
+Asking Sony nicely will not get you very far, either.
 They have no incentive to sell their stuff piece mail.

-You need to get your PS4 controller PCB parts and board from a third-party manufacturer.
+You must get your PS4 controller PCB parts and board from a third-party manufacturer.

-Of course, you want to find the right manufacturer.
+Of course, you want to find the proper manufacturer.
 While you should always consider pricing, cost should not be your only concern when buying after-market components.

 Some things you should consider when buying video game console parts, including stuff for the PlayStation 4, include:

-• Excellent customer support.
-Therefore, you want a manufacturer whom you can trust to deliver them and help you replace them when they break down.
+Therefore, you want a trustworthy manufacturer to deliver them and help you replace them when they break down.

-• Quick delivery times.
-You want a supplier who will deliver your PCBs and parts on schedule, reducing project delays and inconveniences.
+You want a supplier to deliver your PCBs and parts on schedule, reducing project delays and inconveniences.